kxtells/tenma-serial/README.md

 A very simple GTK indicator to control a tenma DC power supply from a graphical desktop.
 Provides ON, OFF and RESET facilities.
 Simply start it with:

 	./gtkIndicator.py

+# Known Shortcomings:

+ * Cannot read current consumption.
+(Function implemented, does not seem to work)
+ * The physical buttons are blocked for a while after connecting.